Pit-Fighter

 The Amiga version is awful.

-Do I need to elaborate?
+Do I need to expand on it?
 Awwwwwwwwful…

 |